 Spring Valley is a somewhat small city located in the state of Illinois.
-With a population of 5,314 people and two constituent neighborhoods, Spring Valley is the 315th largest community in Illinois.
+With a population of 5,125 people and two constituent neighborhoods, Spring Valley is the 315th largest community in Illinois.

-The percentage of adults in Spring Valley who are college-educated is close to the national average for all communities of 21.84%: 17.55% of the adults in Spring Valley have a bachelor's degree or advanced degree.
+The percentage of adults in Spring Valley who are college-educated is close to the national average for all communities of 21.84%: 18.98% of the adults in Spring Valley have a bachelor's degree or advanced degree.

+Spring Valley is a very ethnically-diverse city.
 The people who call Spring Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spring Valley residents report their race to be White, followed by Black or African-American.
 Spring Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.88% of the city’s residents.
-Important ancestries of people in Spring Valley include Italian, Irish, Polish, and English.
+People of Hispanic or Latino origin account for 17.67% of the city’s residents.
+Important ancestries of people in Spring Valley include German, Italian, Polish, Irish, and English.

 The most common language spoken in Spring Valley is English.
 Other important languages spoken here include Spanish and Tagalog.